homan-uppu/writing/2-Essays/Fear equality.md

 ...

-Similarly a prospective student that wants to join the best learning program, with the right intuition, would be fearful of any academic program that claims that a high percentage of its graduates are equally competent or have found jobs that pay similarly well.
+A prospective student that wants to join the best learning program, with the right intuition, would be fearful of any academic program that claims that a high percentage of its graduates are equally competent or have found jobs that pay similarly well.
 That's a sign that the graduates are average, and / or that they are joining companies that are average.
 And since there is no stagnation, only accelerated growth or death, those companies will become irrelevant more quickly than ever before.

 Selectivity is not what matters, it's the outcomes.
 A highly selective organization that still has equal outcomes is almost certainly a terrible one.
 A useless organization can still have asymmetric outcomes that make it seem that it's a great institution.
 They do this by simply bringing together a bunch of ambitious talent together and letting them do their thing.
 It's important to understand how much the institution is actually impacting the asymmetric outcomes. [^3]

 And lastly it's important to also be cautious of asymmetry when the best player is average.
 That means that not only is the institution not teaching the skills at the level of complexity required to be relevant in a highly leveraged world, it means they suck at teaching even simpler skills.

-We need entirely new playbooks to optimally build companies, educate ourselves, and even operate society.
-And these optimal paths look quite weird.
+We need entirely new playbooks to optimally build companies, educate ourselves, and even build society.
+And these optimal paths will look quite weird.

 ...